ArnavS59/se-04-team-09/README.md

 		1.2.2 Database initialization:
 			Enter mysql in the machine: > sudo mysql -u root -p Enter your password
-			Goto Database Folder and copy paste the contents of schema.sql into the sql terminal You can use the command > show tables; to make sure the tables were added into the db.
+			Goto Database Folder and copy paste the contents of schemasql.sql into the sql terminal You can use the command > show tables; to make sure the tables were added into the db.

 		1.2.3 Test Cases: